Advertisement

 Municipalities often purify tap water before it reaches your faucet.
 But sometimes, things go wrong in the distribution process, and germs find their way into your water anyway.

-Common Germs In Drinking Water
+Common Germs in Drinking Water

 Here are some common germs that could be present in your drinking water right now.